Issa2001/Issa2001/README.md

 - 🎋 I'm a student & a noob developer.

+- 📑 I’m currently learning Typescript & JavaScript.

-- 🚀 I’m currently working & in love with WhatsApp bots.
+- 🚀 In love with WhatsApp bots.

 - 👥 I'm looking to collaborate with anyone on WhatsApp bots.